mui/material-ui/docs/data/base/components/select/select.md

 # Unstyled select

-<p class="description">The SelectUnstyled and MultiSelectUnstyled components let you create menus of options for users to choose from.</p>
+<p class="description">The select components let you create lists of options for users to choose from.</p>

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}